The Balto Real-Time Index

 A lower number indicates a soft skill was used less often during a call

-Percent of Sales Calls Where Agents Overcame the “Not Interested” Objection
+Percent of Sales Calls Where Agents Overcame the “Budget” Objection

-Percent of Customer Service Calls That Contained the “Need Decision Makers” Objection
+Percent of Service Calls Where the “Send Me an Email” Objection Occurred

 Financial Services

-“Not Interested” was both the hardest objection to overcome this quarter and the third most common objection in the industry overall.
+When prospects said they were “Not Interested” during a sales call, agents were only able to overcome that budget on 10.93% of calls.
+Almost 90% of the time, this resulted in an unsuccessful call.
+But there are strategies that your agents can use to handle “Not Interested” objections like pros.
 The key to overcoming this objection is not to overcome it per se, but to acknowledge it and ask further questions using the AIOA model:

 • Agree: “I didn’t expect you to be interested, you don’t know enough about what we do yet”